vishvAsa/sanskrit/vyAkaraNam/whitney/11_Chapter_VII_PRONOUNS.md

-nom.-acc. neut.; the combination of another element `sma` with the root in masc. and neut. dat., abl., and loc., and of `sy` in fem. dat, abl.-gen., and loc.; and the masc. and neut. loc. ending `in`, which is restricted to this declension (except in the anomalous `yādṛ́çmin`, RV., once).
+nom.-acc. neut.; the combination of another element `sma` with the root in masc. and neut. dat., abl., and loc., and of `sy` in fem. dat, abl.-gen., and loc.; and the masc. and neut. loc. ending `in`, which is restricted to this declension (except in the anomalous `yādṛ́śmin`, RV., once).
 The substitution in B. of `āi` for `ās` as fem. ending (307 h) was illustrated at 365 d.